 4).
 Thoughts – Switch Mulling Over Negative Thoughts & To Do Lists For a Gratitude Practice

 It’s common in the morning to mull over negative thoughts and worry about everything we have to do during the day.
 To prevent us doing this, put the Five Minute Gratitude Journal (UK Link/US Link) by your bed and when you wake up write down 3 things you’re grateful for and 3 things you’re looking forward to that day or 3 things that will make today great, no matter how small or trivial they may seem.
-An alternative exercise is an A to Z Gratitude List, listing one thing for each letter of the alphabet you’re thankful for or taking one letter of the alphabet each morning and listing 3 things beginning with that letter you’re appreciative of.
+An alternative exercise is a brain dump journal, where you list every single thing you’re thankful for or an A to Z Gratitude List, listing one thing for each letter of the alphabet you’re thankful for or taking one letter of the alphabet each morning and listing 3 things beginning with that letter you’re appreciative of.

 Gratitude is one of 10 healthy habits that improve our physical and mental health for free.
 This quick gratitude practice has been shown to lower anxiety, stress and depression and cause us to have a more positive and optimistic mindset (13, 14).
 It also trains your brain to look for these positive things during the day, not only helping to ease morning anxiety but improve mental wellbeing throughout the day.

 For tips to maximise the benefit of your gratitude practice and different gratitude exercises and prompts, you may find these Gratitude Journaling Ideas helpful.

 5).
 Hear – Switch Listening To The News For Listening To An Upbeat Album or Inspiring Podcast